 Judicial District and the Mecklenburg County Bar recognize that alternatives to litigation often provide better means of resolving disputes.
 The purpose of these ADR procedures is to expedite resolution and reduce costs to litigants.

 Alternative dispute resolution (ADR) programs have become mandatory in all Superior Court civil actions and in District Court civil cases, mediation in child custody/visitation cases, and equitable distribution proceedings.
-For additional information on Mecklenburg County guidelines for ADR reference the Local Rules
+For additional information on Mecklenburg County guidelines for ADR reference the District Local Rules

-District.
-For the purposes of this section, arbitrators, evaluators, and mediators are referred to as neutrals
+.
+Arbitrators, evaluators, and mediators are referred to as neutrals

 The following techniques for resolving disputes short of trial are available in the 26th